Study Abroad in Grenoble, France

-Students may study abroad in Grenoble at the Centre Universitaire d’Études Françaises (CUEF) at Université Stendhal Grenoble III or the Grenoble École de Management.
+Students can study abroad in Grenoble at the Centre Universitaire d’Études Françaises (CUEF) at Université Stendhal Grenoble III.
 The Université Stendhal – Grenoble III was established in 1339 and is one of the oldest in Europe.
 The university is well-known for its programs for foreigners learning French, and has welcomed foreign students from all over the world for over a century.
-Business students can participate in the undergraduate business program at the Grenoble School of Management.
-It is one of a select group of institutions worldwide to achieve the triple crown of business accreditation which includes American accreditation through the Association to Advance Collegiate Schools of Business (AACSB), British accreditation by the Association of MBAs (AMBA) and European accreditation by the European Quality Improvement System EQUIS).

 The French Intensive Program, offered through the CUEF, is open to students at all language levels (although Pacific students of course will need at least one year of college-level preparation, or the equivalent of FREN 202 if they are French majors).
 In the Intensive Program students complete a comprehensive French language course that focuses on writing, oral expression and pronunciation, grammar, and vocabulary.
 Students spend three hours a day in class and one hour a day in the language lab.